FIWARE/tutorials.NGSI-LD/docs/identity-management.md

 ## Administrating Users within an Organization

 Users within an Organization are assigned to one of types - `owner` or `member`.
-The members of an organization inherit all of the roles and permissions assigned to the organization itself.
-In addition, owners of an organization are able to add an remove other members and owners.
+The members of an organization inherit all the roles and permissions assigned to the organization itself.
+In addition, owners of an organization are able to add and remove other members and owners.

 ### Add a User as a Member of an Organization